-One obvious difference between this automobile and other limousines is the special Landau Roof option with closed upper rear roof quarters and heavily-padded, hand-fitted vinyl top.
-This was an expensive option in 1969, adding $2,131 to the price of the car.
+One obvious difference between this automobile and other limousines is the special Landau Roof option with closed upper rear roof quarters and heavily-padded and hand-fitted vinyl top.
+This was an expensive option in 1969 adding $2,131 to the price of the car.
 This car also has the optional landau bows and the small frenched rear window.
 Next to the landau bows is a simple plaque.
 One word says it all, "FLEETWOOD."

 Exclusive and Elusive.

 In 1969, only 1,156 Fleetwood Limousines were produced.
 The number produced with this special roof treatment, however, is not known.
 We believe that fewer than 12 were produced though.
-The Cadillac Fleetwood Limousine was the most expensive American made car that you could buy, and also the largest and heaviest.
+The Cadillac Fleetwood Limousine was the most expensive American made car that you could buy and also the largest and heaviest.
 The retail price of this 5,555 pound behemoth in 1969 was a staggering $13,675.
-That's almost $85,000 in 2011 dollars!
+That's almost $89,000 in 2016 dollars!
 Only the richest of the rich could afford the most exclusive American limousine.

 Jimi Hendrix, the greatest guitarist of his time, had a 1969 Cadillac formal landau limousine, just like this one, only in silver.
-Unfortunately, he didn't have much time to enjoy it, as he died in September 1970.
+Unfortunately, he didn't have much time to enjoy it since he died in September 1970.

 F L E E T W O O D